authelia/chartrepo/.buildkite/README.md

     2. The script outputs the yaml and pipes it to the `buildkite-agent pipeline upload` command.

 This process means that a majority of the pipeline is documented by existing in the repository.
 The only things not documented in this way are because they contain secret information.
-These things are configured by [Buildkite hooks](https://buildkite.com/docs/agent/v3/hooks) documented below (the section name is the file name).
+These things are configured by [hooks] documented below.

+## Hooks

+There are two locations [hooks] can be located.
+Either on the individual agent home directories or in the repository.
+The [hooks] stored in the repository are all located in the [.buildkite/hooks](https://github.com/authelia/chartrepo/tree/master/.buildkite) directory.
+All [hooks] located locally on individual agents are documented below.

-## environment
+### environment

 The environment hook configures the environment using the below snippet.
 Where `abcdef0123456789` is a valid GitHub access token that has push access to the `gh-pages` branch of the repository, and access to publish releases for the